The unvarnished story of agriculture and money

 NB: For a discussion of usufruct and why that's important and how it is driven by debt dominant monetary systems, see my book Climate Change, Land Use and Monetary Policy: The New Trifecta.

 NB: The concepts of usury and the charging of interest as discussed by Aristotle in the above quotation are related to the concepts of “just trade” and "just price" which were defined much later by Aquinas and other Catholic scholars of the Middle Ages.
 To use a crude example of these ideas, we could say that a borrower/farmer goes to a lender requesting $150 so he, the borrower, could buy 3 pigs, whose worth in 1 year will be, say, $250 when sold for food, and as new piglets.
 While it is expected and natural that the pigs will birth new pigs, hence the ability to profit from the venture - the same was not true of money.
 Money - as Aristotle observed - was "sterile," and as such, could not "breed" new money.
 Thus, money, properly defined and used, is unable to "make a gain of itself".
 Or to put it another way, money cannot bear interest solely as a condition of its existence; it can bear interest only when its owner gives up its use in order to lend it to a borrower.
 In our crude "pig venture" example, interest fees would reflect compensation to the lender sufficient enough make up for his loss of the use of his money during the loan period.
 Refinement by the "Old Bookmen" or "Scholastics" (as Catholic scholars of the Middle Ages are sometimes called) clarified concepts of "just price" and "just trade."
 Just price (which was in essence a "cost of production price") ideally was structured so as to conform to the rules of a just trade which in turn required that the lender actually own - or have title to - that which he lent.
 Later the French physiocrats accepted and improved on the "just price" idea, by emphasizing the necessity of paying producers of raw materials a fair price.
-However, innovations in banking had by this time introduced the "fractional reserve system" which allows new "money" to be created via bank loans; that is to say "ex nihilo" or "out of nothing" (albeit anchored with some form of borrower collateral as insurance to the lender).
+However, innovations in banking, including "double entry book keeping" and the "fractional reserve system" essentially allows new "money" to be created via bank loans; that is to say "ex nihilo" or "out of nothing" (albeit anchored with some form of borrower collateral as insurance to the lender).
 This meant that "cost of production" now often included "the cost of money" - or borrowing costs.
 Moreover banking was now using other people's money to breed, in Aristotle's language, new money; Aquinas would argue that banking was now able to sell both money and the use of it.
 By injecting debt as income into the economy, these banking innovations dramatically altered the concepts of "just price" and "just trade."
 For example, in the fractional reserve deposit expansion system, the lender does not "own" what he lends - effectively eliminating the "just trade" concept.
 Simply put, the lender uses double entry book keeping together with what are known as "reserves" against which the lender can in effect expand the money-as-debt supply through fractional reserve deposit expansion, or as it is sometimes called fractional reserve money creation, via expansion of bank deposits which we usually think of as checking and savings accounts.
 This deposit expansion mechanism represents debt, and is not "money" in the real sense of the term, yet not only does it masquerade as money but said "debt/money" follows the "laws of exponential growth" discovered and understood by the ancient Babylonians.
-History shows that in societies which fail to honor "just price" and "just trade" rules, the well-known law of exponential growth will cause a society's debt to grow over time until it goes beyond a society's ability the pay, hence the ancient need for jubilees.
+History shows that for societies that fail to honor "just price" and "just trade" rules, the well-known law of exponential growth will cause a society's debt to grow over time until it goes beyond a society's ability the pay, hence the ancient need for jubilees.